libretro/Lakka-LibreELEC/packages/readme.md

 The package.mk file defines variables and functions to build a package.

 ## Variables
-All avialible variable, to control the build behavoir of your package.
-Please use these in the order, listed here.
+To control the build behaviour of your package, use variables in the top-down order listed here.

 #### Base